Office hours do not match buyer call patterns.

 Contractors arriving with this problem have usually been told to answer the phone faster.
 Faster answering is a knob.
 The structural fix is broader.

-What surprises operators reading the data: most contractor accounts miss 20-40% of total inbound call volume because the call pattern does not match the answering pattern.
-The leak is the architecture, not the answering speed.
+What surprises operators scanning the data: most contractor accounts miss 20-40 percent of total inbound call volume because the call pattern does not match the answering pattern.
+The constraint is the architecture, not the answering speed.

-Four structural fixes: automated text-back, after-hours service, voicemail-to-text, call-flow audit.
+Four structural fixes: automated text-back, after-hours service, voicemail-to-text, call-flow mapping.
 Each one is a 1-2 week install.
-The combined lift is 15-25% pipeline volume inside 60 days.
+The combined lift is 15-25 percent pipeline volume inside 60 days.

-If your phone is the funnel, missed calls are the leak.
+If your phone is the funnel, missed calls are the revenue gap.
 The ad budget does not get to vote on the calls that never connected.
 Fix the answering architecture before raising the ad budget.

 Stan Tscherenkow, Principal · Stan Consulting LLC